xenit-eu/dynamic-extensions-for-alfresco/README.md

 * Install the AMP in your local Alfresco repository using the Module Management Tool.
 * Optional: Configure the directory for deploying Dynamic Extensions using the `osgi.container.bundle-directory` setting in the <a href="https://github.com/lfridael/dynamic-extensions-for-alfresco/blob/master/alfresco-module/configuration/osgi-container.properties">configuration file</a>.
 * Build and deploy the <a href="https://github.com/lfridael/example-dynamic-extension">example Dynamic Extension</a>.
-* Open the <a href="http://localhost:8080/alfresco/service/dynamic-extensions/hello">Hello Web Script</a> to veryrify everything is working.
+* Open the <a href="http://localhost:8080/alfresco/service/dynamic-extensions/hello">Hello Web Script</a> to verify everything is working.

 Creating your own Alfresco extensions
 -------------------------------------